scala/scala-lang/blog/_posts/2016-11-30-spores-release.md

 title: "Releasing spores 0.4.1"
 ---

-Today we’re happy to annouce a new release of spores, now designed to work with Java Serialization.
+Today we at the Scala Center are happy to annouce a new release of spores, now designed to work with Java Serialization.
 In the August Advisory Board meeting, IBM proposed that the Scala Center work on [improving the status quo of serialization in Scala](https://github.com/scalacenter/advisoryboard/blob/master/proposals/006-compile-time-serializibility-check.md).
 The basic idea of the proposal was to pick up work on spores to prevent users from dealing with serialization runtime errors.

 # Spores